Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Introduction

+A key question is which internal layer's activations to use in performing detection.
+It is difficult to model the low-level features (i.e. features from layers close to the input layer, or the input layer itself) by a GMM or KDE model due to the non-linearity and high-dimensionality of the feature space (see (a1) and (a2) in Figure \ref{fig:viz}).
+The high-level features (i.e., features from layers close to the output layer) are more easily modelled, but these features may exhibit less atypicality, conditioned on the DNN's decided class, than features closer to the input layer (see (a4) in Figure \ref{fig:viz} -- the attacked `cat' images, which are original images from class `cat' but which are classified as `dog' after adversarial perturbation, are close to the clean `dog' images' distribution).
+In our work we aim to develop a model to estimate the clean distribution of low-level features (or of the input image itself).

-The development of Generative Adversarial Networks (GANs) gives an alternative (essentially non-parametric) way to model data distributions, which may suffer less model bias than traditional density modeling methods such as Gaussian mixtures.
-Different GANs models have recently been used for anomaly detection \cite{akcay2018ganomaly,schlegl2017unsupervised}.
-Given a test image, the GAN's Discriminator loss and Generator loss are used as detection statistics; the Discriminator loss is just the Discriminator's output, i.e. the probability that the sample comes from the training distribution.
+The development of Generative Adversarial Networks (GANs) gives an alternative (essentially non-parametric) way to model data distributions, which may suffer less model bias than traditional density modeling methods such as as GMMs and KDE.
+Various GANs models have recently been used for anomaly detection \cite{schlegl2017unsupervised,akcay2018ganomaly}.
+Given a test image, the GAN's Discriminator output and the GAN's Generator Image Reconstruction Error have been used as detection statistics, where the Discriminator output is the probability that the sample comes from the training distribution.
 A small probability thus indicates an outlier sample.
-The Generator loss is the minimum mean squared error (MSE) between Generator-reconstructed images and the test image -- anomalous test data tend to incur higher Generator loss \cite{schlegl2017unsupervised}.
-Conventional GANs based detection methods are not very effective because imperceptible perturbations have only weak influence on the Discriminator's output and the Generator's reconstruction.
-Moreover, most GAN-based methods were simply proposed to detect outliers, not TTE attacks.
+The Image Reconstruction Error is the minimum squared error between Generator-reconstructed images and the test image -- anomalous test data tend to incur higher Generator Reconstruction Errors than images that follow the training distribution \cite{schlegl2017unsupervised}.
+The methods in \cite{schlegl2017unsupervised,akcay2018ganomaly} were originally proposed for detecting nodules in CT scans of the lung and macular degeneration in OCT scans of the retina.
+It is a non-trivial problem to successfully apply GANs to detect adversarial examples.
+Conventional GANs based detection methods are not very effective for this task because the perturbations of an attack image are often not detectable by the Discriminator, and do not significantly influence the reconstruction loss (as will be seen by our experimental results in the sequel).

-Defense-GAN \cite{samangouei2018defense} is a robust classification method against TTEs.
-Given a test image, the Generator is used to reconstruct it.
-The Generator attempts to make \textit{smooth} images; thus, the perturbations of an attack may not be preserved by the Generator's reconstruction.
-For class inference, the Generator's reconstructed image is fed to the Classifier.
-Experiments demonstrated some effectiveness of this method on datasets such as MNIST and FMNIST.
-However, Defense-GAN's performance on CIFAR-10 and ImageNet is poor.
-A possible reason is that the images for these domains are more complex and variable than for MNIST.
-Thus, the GAN's reconstruction of a test image may incur large errors, and may not reproduce features that are critical for accurate classification.